 Pretty slick, right?
 Now you know how to personalize your popups with customer names, but don’t think that’s all you can do with Dynamic Text Replacement.
 Have a look at these creative ways to use personalization to boost conversions.
 You can also use Dynamic Text Replacement with any of your email service’s merge tags for nearly endless ways to create a personalized experience for returning visitors.

 If you’re not using OptinMonster yet, you should be.
-Try us FREE for 7 days!
+Join us today!